TereRoxy/TereRoxy/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Duolingo for Other Things desktop application in C#, and a web Music Scores Library
-- 🌱 I’m currently learning AI, Web Programming, Database Management Systems, and Software Engineering
 - ✨ I'm passionate about twisty puzzles, music and programming
-- 📈 I’m looking for my first internship, for opportunities to grow, explore and get any kind of hands-on experience in IT
+- 📈 I’m looking for opportunities to grow
 - 🤔 I'd like to know more about cybersecurity, embedded systems and sound processing

 ## <h align="center"> Befriended </h>